 North Carolina Vacation Rentals

 Explore 4100+ rental homes and villas in North Carolina for your next vacation or business travel.
-With private vacation home rentals, enjoy a more personalized stay with locations in Banner Elk, Boone and Asheville.
+With private vacation home rentals, enjoy a more personalized stay with locations in Banner Elk, Asheville and Boone.
 With a wide range of homes to offer, pricing can start as low as $30 per night with homes containing as many as 21 bedrooms and 20 bathrooms.
 However you're looking to experience your stay, Homes and Villas by Marriott has your next vacation home waiting.

 Types of vacation rentals in North Carolina